gen04177/solar-system-3d/README.md

 ## Available Constellations:

-Currently, the available constellations are Aries, Gemini, Leo, Scorpius, and Pegasus.
+Currently, the available constellations are Aries, Gemini, Leo, Scorpius, Pegasus and Andromeda.